zzrcxb/binoculars/README.md

 ## Why binoculars?
 This side-channel is just like viewing through a binoculars from either end.
 From one end, you can make things seem "closer" (extracting store offsets);
-from the other side, you can make things seem "farther" (extracting load page).
+from the other side, you can make things seem "farther" (extracting virtual page numbers).

 ## Requirements
 These PoCs depend on [PTEditor](https://github.com/misc0110/PTEditor),